A Brief History of the Marque

 Built by Oskar Hacker employing horizontally-opposed engines from BMW mounted longitudinally in Douglas fashion, the machines were otherwise conventional apart from the low seating position and the optional spare wheel - a useful extra in the days when a flat-tyre during the course of the ride was a very frequent occurrence.

 The business was sold to Wilhelm Lovrek, of Perchtoldsdorferstraße 9 Liesing, Vienna, in 1923.
 By 1924 sales had diminished due to the worsening economic situation and possibly also due to supply problems with BMW.

 The firm folded in January 1925.

-Bison also used engines from SMW, Bosch Stockdorfer Motorenwerke AG, Stockdorf, near Munich.
+Bison used Bosch-Douglas engines from SMW, Stockdorfer Motorenwerke AG, Stockdorf, near Munich.
 This engine was used in the early 1920s by other obscure brands like Linsner, SBD, and the wooden-framed Hirsch.
-(1) Notes: 1.
-Sergio Scalarandi
+(1).

 If you have a query about Bison Motorcycles please contact us